rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Give your client profile a name.
 I like to use an alphanumeric string composed of the user's first name, and their device's make and model (no spaces and no special characters).

+> ## NOTE
-*NOTE*: make a new client profile for every device.
+> Make a new client profile for every device.
 DO NOT share a client profile between two different devices.

 This command will output a success message which looks like this: